Find Any File (FAF)

 - Select "Works globally" instead of "Works only in Finder".

 - To make this shortcut permanent, check the box that says "Install Hot Key at Login".

 Search multiple disks or folders

-To search a custom set of disks or folders, simply drop them together onto the popup menu which lets you select where to search.
+To search a custom set of disks or folders, simply drag & drop them from the Finder onto the popup menu that lets you select where to search.

 If you can't drag all the icons at once, you may also add them to an existing set by holding down the shift (⇧) key when dropping them onto the popup menu.